ShayanneSamarasinghe/Homework-02/README.md

 ## Credits

-The single credit for the making of this site goes to myself (Shayanne Samarasinge).
+The single credit for the making of this site goes to myself (Shayanne Samarasinghe).